Why are coding conventions important?

 Many of the rules stated or referenced here are applied by the IntelliJ IDEA Code/Reformat Code command—some by default, and more with the IntelliJ scheme included in the Google Style Guide repository installed.
 However, not all rules stated here can be enforced in this fashion: in particular, Code/Reformat Code does not enforce naming or general structure/sequence conventions (some of the latter are enforced by the Code/Rearrange Code command), and it does not remove many instances of extra vertical whitespace.
 In any given instance where a stated rule is not applied by this command, that does not excuse the student from following that rule.
 Similarly, if some example or starter code provided by an instructor (or anyone else) is not conformant with this style guide, that does not excuse the student from the conformance requirement.
 (Note also that while IntelliJ IDEA, along with a number of other IDEs, provides some support for editing and previewing Markdown content, none of them will perform any special formatting of pseudocode, even when it is written in Markdown.)

-Most of the rules in this style guide are strict but narrow; that is, for any non-trivial processing task, there is a wide range of expressions that implement the given task and still conform to the rules of this style guide.
+Most of the rules in this style guide are strict but not all-encompassing; that is, for any non-trivial processing task, there’s a wide range of code expressions that complete the given task and still conform to the rules of this style guide.

 Note: Words and phrases like “must”, “must not”, “do”, “do not”, etc., written in bold type (excluding the headings, which are also in bold type), indicate strict rules of this style guide.
 Italicized words and phrases indicate recommendations or qualifications/clarifications of rules.